sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 {% endhighlight %}

 `create-cluster` accepts a data description of a hadoop cluster and a compute service, starts all nodes, runs our `authorize-mnt` phase, and starts up all appropriate hadoop services for each group of nodes. `destroy-cluster` (surprise!) shuts everything down.

-(Don't worry about `remote-env`, here.
-We're making sure pallet knows to deal with all nodes in parallel, rather than configuring each node in sequence.)

 {% highlight clojure %}